 Black tea is also linked to improved cholesterol levels, which can reduce the risk of developing heart disease and other serious health conditions.
 It works to lower LDL cholesterol levels while raising HDL levels, providing the best ratio for mitigating any risk of heart disease (7).

 Black Tea Can Improve Weight Loss

 One of the primary reasons to drink black tea for weight loss is its caffeine content.
-In large doses, this stimulant works as an appetite suppressant, allowing you to feel fuller without eating as much food throughout the day.
+This stimulant may work as an appetite suppressant, allowing you to feel fuller without eating as much food throughout the day.
 At the same time, caffeine helps release fatty acids within your body, so they burn off as energy through thermogenesis.
 Drinking black tea later in the day can also keep you energized and burning calories more efficiently throughout your evening workout sessions before bedtime rolls around again (8).

 This Beverage May Be Able To Reduce Your Risk Of Type II Diabetes

 Black tea components have been shown to help improve glucose tolerance in animal studies.
-In these tests, it was found to reduce the ability of insulin to regulate how much glucose is absorbed by cells (5).
-As a result, less sugar gets converted into fat as a storage mechanism.
+In these tests, it was found to improve the ability of insulin to regulate how much glucose is absorbed by cells (5).
+As a result, less sugar remains in the bloodstream.
 In this way, drinking black tea may be able to lower your risk of type II diabetes as well as obesity.

 Black Tea Is High In Certain Minerals And Vitamins That Can Promote Healthy Hair Growth